delet-dis/delet-dis/README.md

 ### Hi there, I'm Igor - aka [delet-dis][website] 🖖🏼

-## I'm a student and junior android developer!
+## I'm a student and junior Android and iOS developer!
 - 🇷🇺 I'm from Russia, Tomsk
 - 👨🏻‍💻 I’m currently working on a [Elementary launcher app][elementary-launcher]!
-- 👨🏻‍🎓 I’m currently learning Kotlin, Java
+- 👨🏻‍🎓 I’m currently learning Kotlin and Swift
-- ✅ 2021 Goals: Keep exploring Android programming and successfully study in the first year of the university.
+- ✅ 2021 Goals: Keep exploring Android and iOS programming and successfully study in the first year of the university.

 ### ☎️ Connect with me: